 How Do I Live a God-Centered Life?

-When you are reading, ask yourself 3 questions.
-It will help you keep your eyes on God.
+When you are reading Gods Word, ask yourself 3 questions.
+This will help you keep your eyes on God.

 What is this saying about God?